herumi/xbyak/doc/usage.md

 ```

 **Note**:
-If `XBYAK_ENABLE_OMITTED_OPERAND` is defined, then you can use two operand version for backward compatibility.
+If `XBYAK_ENABLE_OMITTED_OPERAND` is defined, you can use the two-operand version for backward compatibility.
 But the newer version will not support it.
 ```cpp
 vaddps(xmm2, xmm3); // xmm2 <- xmm2 + xmm3